Are you wondering what real estate SEO copywriting is and why it’s important for your website?

 Think of it like this — Google wants to provide its searchers with the best possible content, right?
 And by linking to a few other high-authority websites, you’re sort of putting yourself in a basket with Google’s top-performers.
 This can have a positive impact on your rankings.

 When you link out to another website, just make sure it’s a high domain authority website (check that here) that’s is not in competition with your own website.
 Also, make sure that the link is relevant to what you’re talking about and that the anchor text for the link makes sense (don’t just put random links in your content).

 Tip #7: Use images and optimize their alt text.

 Putting keyword-relevant phrases in the alt text of the images on the page you’re trying to rank can help your rankings.
 It further indicates to Google what the content on your page is about (and thus where Google should rank it), and it provides alternative text if visitors have images blocked by their web browser.

 If your competition is ignoring the alt text on their images (and they probably are), then this small tweak might give you the advantage you need to land on page one.
 You don’t need to use the exact match keyword phrase (in fact, I wouldn’t), but you can use similar phrases for your alt text on the images within your page.

 Voila!
 You now know how to get a page ready to rank in Google.
 It really is this simple.
 Sure, your page probably won’t rank overnight (that rarely happens with SEO), but with enough time and consistently, your page will crawl its way to the front cover of search results.

-Use the above 7 tips as your checklist when optimizing a page for Google and hit us with questions in the comments if you have any!
+Use the above 7 tips as your checklist when optimizing your real estate SEO copywriting for Google and hit us with questions in the comments if you have any!